mattermost/docs/source/developer/localization.rst

 Translations Updates
 --------------------

-1 - New and updated source strings are being automatically pulled on GitHub pushes by developers.
+1 - New and updated source strings are being automatically added to the translation server on GitHub pushes by developers.

 2 - A new pull request with latest translations that reach at least Beta quality is submitted to the `mattermost-mobile <https://github.com/mattermost/mattermost-mobile>`__, `mattermost-server <https://github.com/mattermost/mattermost-server>`__ and `mattermost-webapp <https://github.com/mattermost/mattermost-webapp>`__ repos each Monday at 22:00 GMT.